 - What is the weight of the product?

 Measured data is regarded as being better than counted data.
 It is more precise and contains more information.
 For example, one would certainly know much more about the climate of an area if they knew how much it rained each day rather than how many days trained.
 Collecting measured data is often difficult or expensive, so counted data must be used.
 In some situations, data will only occur as counted data.
 For example, a food producer may measure the performance of microwave popcorn by counting the number of unpropped kernels of corn in each bag tested.
-For information which can be obtained as either attribute or variables data, it is generally preferable to collect variables data.
+For information that can be obtained as either attribute or variables data, it is generally preferable to collect variables data.

 The third type of data which does not fit into attribute data and variable data is known as locational data which simply answers the question “where.”
 Charts that utilize locational data are often called “measles charts” or concentration charts.
 Examples are a drawing showing locations of paint blemishes on an automobile or a map of Pune with sales and distribution offices indicated.